jacquesfize/GMatch4py/README.md

 Jacques Fize, *jacques[dot]fize[at]cirad[dot]fr*

-Some algorithms coming from other projects were integrated to Gmatch4py. **Be assured that each code is associated with a reference to the original.**
+Some algorithms from other projects were integrated to Gmatch4py. **Be assured that each code is associated with a reference to the original.**

 ## TODO List

-  * Debug algorithms --> :runner:
+  * Debug algorithms --> :runner: (almost done !)
-  * Improve code structure and performance :runner:
-  * Simplify `setup.py` :heavy_check_mark:
-  * Some algorithms are distance and others are similarity measure.
-Must change the compare methods so it can adapt to the user need.
-For example, maybe the user want to deal with graph similarity rather than distance between graph. :heavy_check_mark:
   * Write the documentation :runner: